Frequently Asked Questions for Sessionals

-Preference recognizes experience and demonstrated success of Sessional academic staff members who have taught courses previously at the U of R, Campion, and Luther Colleges.
+Preference recognizes experience and demonstrated success of sessional academic staff members who have taught courses previously at the Campion College, Luther College and the University of Regina.
 Preference is granted to those who have taught for three semesters in the preceding three years with satisfactory performance.
 Sessionals maintain their preferential status for a period of two years following their last appointment.

-Preference between the U of R and Campion and Luther Colleges are separate (i.e., you would have to teach for three semesters in the preceding three years at both the U of R and Campion/Luther to have preference at either of these).
+Preference between Campion College and/or Luther Colleges, and the University of Regina are separate (i.e., you would have to teach for three semesters in the preceding three years at both Campion College and/or Luther College, or the University of Regina to have preference at either of these).

 There are ways of checking into course allocations should you feel your preference was not applied, or you were wrongly overlooked for a course.
 If this is the case, please contact URFA for assistance.

-At FNUniv, sessionals are considered internal candidates if they have received a contract within a 13 month period and receive pre-posting offers for a course if they are internal candidates and have taught that course three or more times.
+At First Nations University of Canada, sessionals are considered internal candidates if they have received a contract within a 13 month period and receive pre-posting offers for a course if they are internal candidates and have taught that course three or more times.

 At the Campion College, Luther College and the University of Regina, priority status shall be given for sessional contracts to individuals who have completed 25 or more sessional lecturer contracts (2,500 hours for ESL or La Cité) in the past five years.

 Members shall have preference and priority only in one faculty or equivalent unit at a time; and the above eligibility criteria must have been met within that unit alone.
 If a member is eligible for preference and priority within multiple units, the member shall choose to which unit their preference and priority shall apply.